MK8MK8/Socket_Server_TCP-example/README.md

 # Socket_Server_TCP-example

-This code opens a socket to a Server with waits for a message from the client
+This code opens a socket to a Server which waits for a message from the client